mispy/hybrid/README.md

 A little spaceship-building exploration game.
-Sort of like Tiny Dwarf Fortress In Space.
+Sort of like Tiny Dwarf Fortress In Space; or more accurately, a hybrid between RimWorld and FTL.
 Stuff that is currently implemented:

 - A layered mesh-based rendering system that allows for arbitrarily sized mobile structures composed of tiles.
 Big destructible asteroids!
 - A ship editor based around blueprints-- the idea being that if bits of your ship get exploded the blueprint remains and you don't have to redesign the entire thing.